INVISTA Supply Chain Transparency Statement

 While many of our commercial agreements require supplier compliance with applicable laws and regulations, INVISTA does not have a direct supplier certification process specifically focused on human trafficking and slavery.

-INVISTA's compliance and ethics expectations are set out in INVISTA’s Code of Conduct, training materials and other communications (such as internal compliance policies and INVISTA’s Third Party Expectations) that it provides to some of its suppliers and other third parties, as well as its employees with direct responsibility for supply chain management.
+INVISTA's compliance and ethics expectations for employees, officers and directors are set out in INVISTA’s Code of Conduct and other communications such as INVISTA’s Third Party Expectations that it provides to some of its suppliers and other third parties, as well as its employees with direct responsibility for supply chain management.
 Non-compliance with our standards regarding human trafficking and slavery – whether by a supplier or an employee – will result in corrective action, up to and including termination of the relationship, depending on the circumstances.
 Internal auditors and business representatives would work with suppliers, employees and possibly third-party resources to resolve any instances of non-compliance.
 INVISTA promotes a Code of Conduct identifying numerous avenues for reporting compliance concerns, including on an anonymous basis (where allowed by law).
 Such concerns are objectively investigated under the guidance and direction of our compliance or legal departments.
 INVISTA prohibits retaliation against anyone who, in good faith, raises a concern.

-Although INVISTA does not have a comprehensive, mandatory training program focusing on human trafficking and slavery, INVISTA does provide training to those employees who are directly responsible for human resources, procurement and supply chain management on the subjects of human trafficking and slavery, particularly with respect to mitigating risks within the supply chain.
+Although INVISTA does not have a comprehensive, mandatory training program focusing on human trafficking and slavery, INVISTA does provide training to those employees who are directly responsible for oversight of third party relationships including procurement and supply chain management.
 These employees receive training on company policies and procedures designed to support a supply chain free of any type of coerced labor and on the methods available for reporting concerns.
-INVISTA trains these employees on the employee Code of Conduct and the Third Party Oversight Compliance Standard, which addresses prohibition of coerced labor.
-The training is periodically provided through a variety of delivery methods, including live classroom training, small team meetings and computer-based training.
+INVISTA trains these employees on the employee Code of Conduct and INVISTA’s Third Party Expectations, which address prohibition of coerced labor.